What are the Problems Faced by Small Businesses?

 Building and Managing Online Reputation

-Small business owners can address this by actively engaging with customers on review platforms and social media.
-Responding to both positive and negative feedback shows dedication to customer satisfaction and can help build a positive online reputation.
+Small business owners can address this by engaging with customers on review platforms and social media.
+Responding to positive and negative feedback shows dedication to customer satisfaction and can help build a positive online reputation.
 Additionally, implementing online reputation management tools can assist in monitoring and improving online perception.

 Conclusion